• Home

 1. Community matters – A craft brewery’s success often relies on its local reputation and its network of restaurants, bars, and resellers.
 Community members and local business owners might boycott a brewery that is known for sexism, but in many cases, a culture of silence enables a brewery’s continued offenses.
 Like employee organizations, local business associations and professional organizations can be important neutral bodies to confront misconduct.
 Social media has also become an important tool to collectively denounce sexism and racism in the industry.
 Social media posts demand a degree of accountability, forcing companies to publicly respond to their respective communities.

 Industry-wide moves could, of course, be the impetus to these changes.
 The BA released its Member Code of Conduct in August of 2020, which mentions discrimination and harassment.
 Its stance, however, could be stronger and more specific.
-After all, sexual harassment and assault, particularly in the workplace, are not just HR issues, but in fact human rights issues that disproportionally affect womxn, trans, and non-binary workers.
+After all, sexual harassment and assault, particularly in the workplace, are not just HR issues, but in fact human rights issues that disproportionally affect women, trans, and non-binary workers.
 It is commendable that the BA has recently begun to gather general data on gender and race in the industry.
 But specific data and reports on discrimination and violence against a range of marginalized identities in workplaces would shed a more critical light on a glaringly persistent and urgent issue.

 beer brewing beer industry beer racism BIPOC Craft Alcohol craft beer craft beer industry Craft Brewing cultural gender violence kerri brown metoo racism representation matters sexual harrassment